alolalo/Revolver-DS/README.md

 <h3>EVERYTHING :is(Semantical)</h3>
 <p>What does color--600 actually mean?
 Is it the default, or the base?
 Numerics don't cut it that way, semantically.
 This is why Revolver-DS has it's own semantical token notation called .: B.O.U.~M :. that uses a relative --base to start from.
 Need more?
 Base plus one.
 Need less?
 Base minus one.
 It works great with fluid scales like Utopia (included!).</p>
 <h3>EVERYTHING :is(Accessible)</h3>
 <p>It should require no more than HTML, CSS and a text editor to get started with Revolver-DS.
 Pen & Paper is how I thought this system out, and in digital it works offline too.
-Just add <code>.rds</code> to your body element, and poof! </p><p>But what is more important than any of that is the design language is fully semantical, and accessible for non-technical people to get started with.
-The result: No docs, strictly simple principles to remember by hand.</p>
+Just add <code>.rds</code> to your body element, and poof! </p><p>But what is more important than any of that is that the design language is fully semantical, and accessible for non-technical people to get started with.
+The result: No docs, strictly simple principles to remember by hand so you can self-learn them by your own hands.
+And maybe even pass them on, but that's beautiful too; to learn yourself or to teach to learn yourself how to teach; a student you are, a student you will remain</p>
 <p>The technical aspect of accessibility is something Revolver-DS cares deeply about.
 Yet there are already better systems out there that can do a better job on that level.
 Second, we anticipate CSS features like color-contrast() to solve this in a native way.</p>